ACE Help Center & Contact

 - All students entering USF with fewer than 60 semester hours of credit are required to earn at least nine (9) semester hours of credit prior to graduation by attendance during one or more summer semesters in courses offered by a USF System Institution or any one of the Florida State University System institutions.

 - Remember: Enrolling in summer sessions is a great way to get ahead, lessen your academic load for the fall and spring, retake a course, or take a prerequisite or pre-professional course.

 ● Do I have to come to USF on a specific date for orientation?

-o Students in the ACE program are guaranteed a spot for the Monday, July 9th - Tuesday,
+Students in the ACE program are guaranteed a spot for the Thursday, July 11th - Friday,

 It is a full, normal orientation program for both the summer and fall admit students.